elyra-ai/elyra/docs/source/user_guide/pipelines.md

 At this time, the only recourse, should it not be possible to fix the relative location via redeployment of the pipeline, would be to edit each of the `filename:` fields in the `.pipeline` file such that notebook locations are satisfied, then refresh the browser.

+## Pipeline Validation
+Pipeline validation occurs when pipeline files are opened, as well as when pipelines are run or exported.
+Pipelines are validated for the following:
+- **Circular References** - Circular references cannot exist in any pipeline because it would create an infinite loop.
+- **Notebook Existence** - The notebook for a given node must able to be located.
+- **Incomplete Properties** - Required fields in a given nodes' properties must be present.